andrewtwin/ansible-role-install_nvidia_cuda/README.md

 Role Variables
 --------------

-`driver_version` - Default `propriety`. `open` for the latest open drivers, `propriety` for the latst propriety drivers, or another value from https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#precompiled-streams.
+- `driver_version` - Default `propriety`.
+  `open` for the latest open drivers.
+  `propriety` for the latst propriety drivers.
+   Or another value from https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html#precompiled-streams.
    Open drivers require a 'Turing' or newer Nvidia GPU.
-`allow_autoremove` - Default `False`.
-Should be set to `True` is switching drivers
+- `allow_autoremove` - Default `False`.
+Should be set to `True` if switching drivers

 Dependencies
 ------------